Dan Robson: Club career

-Robson first played rugby for his local club as a five-year-old and later had a season of men's rugby at Longton Rugby Club.
+Robson first played rugby for his local club Stoke-on-Trent RUFC as a five-year-old and later had a season of men's rugby at Longton Rugby Club.
 He began his senior career with Gloucester in 2010 and in April 2013 it was announced that he had signed a two-year contract extension to keep him at the club until the end of the 2014–15 season.
 In his final season at the club Robson was on the bench for Gloucester as they defeated Edinburgh in the final of the European Rugby Challenge Cup.

 On 8 January 2015 it was announced that Robson would leave Gloucester at the end of the season to join Wasps on a long-term deal.
 Robson started for the Wasps side that lost to Exeter Chiefs in the Premiership finals of 2017 and 2019.

 Wasps entered administration on 17 October 2022 and Robson was made redundant along with all other players and coaching staff.
-Following his release from Wasps, Robson signed for French side Pau in the Top 14 for the remainder of the 2022-23 season.
+Following his release from Wasps, Robson signed for French side Pau in the Top 14 for the remainder of the 2022–23 season.